The Photo Essay series: SDGs I The Depth of Field

 Photo: ©Panumas Sanguanwong

-Nong Phawa reservoir nearby has also been contaminated to the point that the water cannot be of use and a sign imposing a ban on the use of water is erected to warn people there.
+The Nong Phawa reservoir nearby has also been contaminated to the point that the water cannot be of use and a sign banning the use of water has been put up to warn people there.
+The residents there said that they have been affected by the pollution for many years and they too have fought the case in court.

 Photo: ©Panumas Sanguanwong

-The Pollution Control Department ever inspected the quality of surface and groundwater both around the plant and in farm plots nearby.
+The Pollution Control Department inspected the quality of surface and groundwater both around the plant and in farm plots nearby.
 It found contamination of heavy metal substances in the water, which was also highly acidic.
+The residents there said that they have been affected by the pollution for many years and they too have fought the case in court.

 Photo: ©Panumas Sanguanwong